astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ### Example

 As a simple example of how these concepts work together, say we have a DAG that is scheduled to run every 5 minutes.
-Looking at the most recent DAG run, the logical date is `2022-08-28 22:37:33`, which is the same as the **Data interval start** shown in the bottom right corner of in the screenshot below.
+Looking at the most recent DAG run, the logical date is `2022-08-28 22:37:33` (shown below **Run** next to the DAG name in the UI), which is the same as the **Data interval start** shown in the bottom right corner of in the screenshot below.
+The logical date is also the timestamp that will be incorporated into the **Run ID** of the DAG run which will is how the DAG run is identified in the Airflow metadata database.
 The **Data interval end** is 5 minutes later.

 ![5 Minute Example DAG](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/2_4_5minExample.png)

-If we look at the next DAG run in the UI, the logical date is `2022-08-28 22:42:33`.
+If we look at the next DAG run in the UI, the logical date is `2022-08-28 22:42:33`, which is shown as the **Next Run** timestamp in the UI.
 This is 5 minutes after the previous logical date, and the same as the **Data interval end** of the last DAG run because there are no gaps in the schedule.
-If we hover over **Next Run**, we can see that **Run After**, which is the date and time that the next DAG run is scheduled for, is also the same as the current DAG run's **Data interval end**:
+If we hover over **Next Run**, we can see that **Run After**, which is the date and time that the next DAG run will actually start, is also the same as the next DAG run's **Data interval end**:

 ![5 Minute Next Run](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/2_4_5minExample_next_run.png)

+In summary we've described 2 DAG runs:

+- DAG run 1 with the **Run ID** `scheduled__2022-08-28T22:37:33.620191+00:00` has a logical date of `2022-08-28 22:37:33`, a **Data interval start** of `2022-08-28 22:37:33` and a **Data interval end** of `2022-08-28 22:42:33`.
+This DAG run will actually start at `2022-08-28 22:42:33`.
+- DAG run 2 with the **Run ID** `scheduled__2022-08-28T22:42:33.617231+00:00` has a logical date of `2022-08-28 22:42:33` (shown as **Next Run** in the UI), a **Data interval start** of `2022-08-28 22:42:33` and a **Data interval end** of `2022-08-28 22:47:33`.
+This DAG run will actually start at `2022-08-28 22:47:33` (shown as **Run After** in the UI) in the second screenshot.

 In the sections below, we'll walk through how to use cron-based schedule, timetables, or datasets to schedule your DAG.